pnpm/pnpm.io/docs/using-changesets.md

 :::note

-At the time of writing this documentation, the latest pnpm version was v5.17.3.
-The latest Changesets version was v2.14.1.
+At the time of writing this documentation, the latest pnpm version was v6.3.0.
+The latest [Changesets](https://github.com/atlassian/changesets) version was v2.16.0.

 :::